Parrish pitches gem in FSU’s 1-0 win over Arkansas at CWS

 Matt Cronin came on, and Matheu Nelson moved the runners over with a sacrifice.
 Flowers scored when right fielder Heston Kjerstad’s throw home on Nander De Sedas’ shallow sacrifice fly was up the third-base line.
 The play stood after Arkansas asked for a video review to see if Flowers left third base early.

-Flowers, the Seminoles’ center fielder and closer, came on in the bottom of the ninth to earn his 13th save, but not without a little drama.
-Fletcher grounded to shortstop Mike Salvatore, who made a clean pickup but bobbled the ball in his right hand before firing to first, where he got Fletcher in a close play upheld on video review.
+Flowers made a great play in the second inning when he robbed Kjerstad of extra bases with a catch against the wall in center field.
+As their closer, he came on in the bottom of the ninth to earn his 13th save, but not without a little drama.

+Dominic Fletcher grounded to shortstop Mike Salvatore, who made a clean pickup but bobbled the ball in his right hand before firing to first, where he got Fletcher in a close play upheld on video review.
 A lineout and strikeout ended the game.

 Campbell effectively mixed his fastball, curve, slider and changeup over his 101 pitches in seven innings and struck out 10, his fifth time in double digits this season.
-He’s given up two or fewer runs in seven straight starts.
+He has given up two or fewer runs in seven straight starts.

-It was the first 1-0 game at the CWS since Mississippi State beat Washington on the opening weekend last year.
+“He did everything he could to give us an opportunity to win the game,” Hogs coach Dave Van Horn said.
+“He probably didn’t have his best stuff early, kind of kicked it into gear in the middle a little bit and got out of a jam or two.
+It seems like every time he goes out there, he gives us six-plus, seven-plus, and we were in every game and had a chance to win it.”

 UP NEXT